aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_15_Azure Sentinel.md

 ## Lab scenario

-You have been asked to create a proof of concept of Azure Sentinel-based threat detection and response.
+You have been asked to create a proof of concept of Microsoft Sentinel-based threat detection and response.
 Specifically, you want to:

 - Start collecting data from Azure Activity and Security Center.
 - Add built in and custom alerts